 Anti-Saloon League

-Purley Baker also believed that he could win the support of industrialists for Prohibition.
+Purley Baker also thought that he could win the support of industrialists for Prohibition.
 To do so, he stressed that sober workers are more reliable and efficient.
 Thus, Prohibition would be good for business.

 S.S.
 Kresge